Test in production without watermarks.

 paragraph.AddTextRun(textRun)

-' Create a new document
+' Create a new Word document with the paragraph.

 Dim doc As New WordDocument(paragraph)

-' Export the DOCX file
+' Export and save the DOCX file to the specified path.

 doc.SaveAs("document.docx")